 This course teaches students the fundamental wheel-working and develops hand-building skills used for shaping clay.
 Students practice using the potter's wheel and begin throwing basic forms, such as bowls and mugs.
 They will learn how science impacts the form and aesthetics of a ceramic piece, as well as, how to incorporate decorations and embellishments.
-Participation in the Art show and displaying work will be required.
+Participation in Art show and displaying work will be required.

-Advanced Wheel Throwing and Hand Building 3D 485
+Advanced Wheel Throw and Hand Build 3D 485

-Grade level:10,11,12 Credits: 1 Elective Credit Career Pathways: Arts and Communication Periods per Cycle: 6 Length of Course: 90 days Quality Points: 4 (General)
+Grade level:10,11,12 Periods per Cycle: 6 Credits: 1 Humanities or Elective Length of Course: 90 days

 Students in the class will be responsible for paying a \$25 lab fee for their class materials.
-Prerequisite: Minimum of C in Contemporary Throwing and Hand Building 3D

-Students continue their exploration of ceramic art by practicing in advanced hand-building, and advanced wheel throwing techniques, such as slab, coiling, inlay, and sgraffito.
-The design and creation of utilitarian pieces is emphasized; students learn balance and proportion, surface decoration techniques and new firing options.
+Prerequisite: Minimum of C in Contemporary Throwing and Hand Building 3D emphasized; students learn balance and proportion, surface decoration techniques and new firing options.
 Students often have the liberty of making creative pieces, but also learn how to make 'functional art', such as vases, cups and bowls.
 Advanced aesthetic, how to determine work value, marketing, technical and conceptual problems are also covered.
 Participation in the Art show and displaying work will be required.